franzbu/EnhancedSpaces.spoon/README.md

   end)
   ...
 ```
+Now press the keyboard shortcut and open the Hammerspoon Console to see the output.

-In case you would also like to pre-define the position of the window in the mSpace, you can add that information as a third option:
+In case you would also like to pre-define the position of the window within the mSpace, you can add that information as a third option:

 ```lua
   ...